San Francisco Ferry Building Shops: Where to Find the Best Local Food & Gifts

 Red Bay Coffee

 Founded in 2014 by renowned San Francisco artist and food entrepreneur Keba Konte, this busy coffee bistro specializes in fresh roasted coffees and innovative specialty drinks.
-Red Bay Coffee is conveniently located next to Passages Book Store, with outdoor table seating by the Bay.
+While Blue Bottle Coffee and other Blue Bottle Coffee spots define the local scene, Red Bay Coffee stands out with its unique offerings.
+It is conveniently located next to Passages Book Store, with outdoor table seating overlooking the San Francisco Bay.
 Visitors can take home a bag of fresh roasted coffee or enjoy one of their signature drinks such as Charcoal Vanilla Latte, Candied Yam Latte and a new line of ready-to-drink Black Coffee Spritzers.

 Miette Patisserie